The 10 Most Beautiful Waterfalls in Canada

 Montmorency Falls – Quebec City, Quebec

 Located just outside of Quebec City, these magnificent falls are actually higher than Niagara Falls.
 A suspension bridge over the crest of the falls allows for multiple views of the tumbling torrent, the St. Lawrence River and even as far as Île d’Orléans.
 (Check out the most beautiful bridges in Canada.)
-A funicular is available to transport you from the top to the bottom (or vice versa), and for those a little more energetic there is a wooden staircase.
-The waterfalls are accessible year round, and in the winter the spray freezes to create a layer of flowing ice, which is climbed by only the bravest souls.
+A funicular is available to transport you from the top to the bottom (or vice versa), but for those who want to get their daily steps in, there is a wooden staircase.
+The waterfalls are accessible year round, and in the winter the spray freezes to create a layer of flowing ice, which is climbed by only the bravest—or most foolhardy, depending on your perspective.

 Here are 10 more must-see sites in Quebec City and Montreal.